Asian nations want to sink South Korea whale hunt plan

 The minke whales that South Korea proposes hunting are considered endangered, the World Wildlife Fund said in a statement.

-Former Australian Environment Minister Ian Campbell, now on the board of the anti-whaling activist group Sea Shepherd, said the organization would "have to get organized to go out to the oceans and save the whales off South Korea."
+Former Australian Environment Minister Ian Campbell, now on the board of the anti-whaling activist group Sea Shepherd, said the organisation would "have to get organised to go out to the oceans and save the whales off South Korea".

 Australia has long opposed Japanese whaling and Gillard said it would lodge a diplomatic protest against South Korea's move.

-Note: (This story was corrected in paragraph 11 to clarify Campbell is on the board of activist group, not on board ship)